 • 62% of shoppers consider shipping speed critical to a positive online retail experience.

-• Consumers are six (6) times as likely to value free shipping more than fast shipping.
+• Consumers are twice as likely to value free shipping over fast shipping.

 • 30% of consumers have opted to wait longer for a delivery to make shipping more sustainable.